EWU 603-01: Campus Safety, Security, and Crime Prevention

 1-1.
 Purpose

 Eastern Washington University is committed to providing a safe learning and working environment for its students, employees, and visitors.
-Through a combination of emphasis, accountability, training, and systematic response, EWU intends to deter violent behavior and to provide for timely and forceful response measures when crimes occur.
+Through a combination of emphasis, accountability, training, and systematic response, EWU intends to deter violent behavior and to provide for timely response measures when crimes occur.
 EWU will not tolerate criminal behavior directed toward any member of the University community or to any person on University property.
 This policy provides information and procedures related to EWU’s campus safety, security, and crime prevention efforts.

 1-2.
 Responsibilities